TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

 ordered bounds inside the recording, more than 15 seconds of recovered coverage, linked media, and byte-preserved source.
 Script syntax checked;
 actual inference result remains pending on GitHub CI.

+GUI matrix 35546446892 at cba9aba0 passed all ten OS/browser jobs, including macOS 14 WebKit with its compatible 1.60 driver: 19 unit/property and 15 GUI
+tests per job.
+Windows native loader fix also passes all ten native tests in 35545849846.
+Apple Silicon DMG packaging passed this run; the older transient DMG failure did not recur, so its precise old cause remains unknown.

+Linux ARM64 installed runtime 35545849846: cold bootstrap 134898 ms, warm 564 ms; comparison, all 259 smash samples (65 complete / 194 preserved
+failures), malformed-request rejection and following-job recovery pass.
+Real FA, single-speaker diarization, two-speaker diarization (98.765% word speaker agreement), Google translation, NLLB translation, and real GUI morphology then morphology-to-compare all pass.
+Transcription fails CHAT validation E704: one speaker's consecutive utterances overlap by 1000 ms.
+A local native ASR-to-CHAT regression reproduces the same failure from a small synthetic Whisper response, without downloading model weights.
+Whisper now projects its ordered word boundaries to the closest monotonic sequence, preserving text and already-valid timings.
+This repair is local to Whisper, not concurrent speakers from other providers.
+Clamp to the recording bounds, reject non-finite timestamps, and invalidate both ASR and desktop timing-recovery caches.
+The native regression now passes;
+real repaired large-model inference remains a required CI result.

+Linux ARM64 native webview step installed the Debian package successfully but exited before invoking the driver: its tar-listing parser required a './' path prefix, while Tauri's tar builder writes relative paths without it.
+Query dpkg's installed file list for the absolute GUI executable, excluding the sidecar, instead of parsing dpkg-deb display output.
+Evidence: /tmp/batchalign-arm-runtime-35545849846/packaged-sidecar-report.json
+and /tmp/batchalign-arm-native-35545849846.log.
+Native webview still pending.

+Timestamp validation: all 27 Whisper-related tests pass, including the real native serialization regression, an exhaustive four-boundary least-squares oracle, and 1000 seeded ordering/bounds/idempotence checks.
+Full Python suite after the repair: 479 passed, 3 skipped.
+No model weights were downloaded for these checks.